Angie55/IFD_Milestone_Project_Two_Dashboard/README.md

 - Line chart- This features a few colour, traffic light colors, not used in charts before but are necassary for a good contrast so the chart is easy to read and analysed.

 - Row chart- Three colours are used to seperate each row, different colours from the bar chart to add variety but still familiar colours that have been used before.
-The font was changed to black
-- to make the labels easier to read.
+The font was changed to black to make the labels easier to read.

 **Features to implement in the future**

+- A drop down filer could be added to the page that allows the user to filter the data by individual year.
+-
+- A map could be added using the Google maps API for used to see their route and if it goes through a riasky area.

 ## Technologies used